 Sometimes models have bunk beds which really helps free up floor space while having multiple sleeping areas.

 Are you into queen beds?
-There's most likely a model that has this mattress size and otherwise would work for you.
+There's most likely a model that has a camper queen mattress and otherwise would work for you.

 Stand-Out Features Of Hybrid Travel Trailers